 BeeLeaf Institute for Contemporary Psychotherapy understands that your privacy is important to you and that you care about how your personal data is collected, used and stored.
 Thank you for trusting us with some information about yourself.

 Who are we?

-We are BeeLeaf Institute for Contemporary Psychotherapy which is the trading name for BeeLeaf Training Ltd. Our registered address is 4a Roman Rd London E6 3RX.
-Our Directors are Pamela Gawler-Wright and Mandy-Jane Herring.
+We are BeeLeaf Institute for Contemporary Psychotherapy which is owned by BeeLeaf Training Ltd. Our registered address is 4a Roman Rd London E6 3RX.